yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/anywhere-automation/anywhere-cli.md

   At the prompt, paste your API token and press Enter.

-  By default, this writes the value to the file `.yba-cli.yaml` under your `$HOME` directory.
+  By default, this writes the value to the CLI configuration file `$HOME/.yba-cli.yaml`.

   You can create multiple configuration files, and switch between them using the [--config](#global-flags) flag.
 You can add any of the other [global flags](#global-flags) to your configuration files.